Adam Jury

 Adam Jury is a Canadian game designer and graphic designer working in the hobby games industry.
 He is the co-founder of Posthuman Studios.

-History
+Career

 Adam Jury is a graphic designer.
 He began his career as a freelance writer working with FASA Corporation on the Shadowrun roleplaying game in 2000, and moved to a design and layout role when he began working for Guardians of Order (GoO) full-time in 2002.